How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Although laminate floors are cheap, beautiful, and highly durable, it's unfortunate that they aren't very serviceable.
 Most manufacturers recommend that you do not try to fix anything on your own if they are damaged.
 Instead, they will tell you to go ahead and replace the entire plank.

-Laminate floors are synthetic flooring made from layers of wood fiberboards stuck together by a lamination layer.
-The lamination is the key here.
-Because of it, a laminate floorboard can’t be refinished or sanded.
-As a result, once they have gotten too beaten up, it’s best that you remove the floors and replace everything.
+Laminate floors are synthetic flooring made from layers of wood fiberboards stuck together by a laminate layer.
+The laminate is the key here.
+Because of it, a laminate floorboard can't be refinished or sanded.
+As a result, once they've gotten too worn down, it's best that you remove the floors and replace everything.

-But there’s nothing or no one who’s going to tell you no if you want to do a DIY floor repair!
-It’s relatively simple and can save you quite a lot of time and money.
+But no one's stopping you if you want to do a DIY floor repair!
+It's relatively simple and can save you time and money.

 Fixing Scratches in Laminate Flooring: Before You Start